Alternating, private alternating, and quantum alternating realtime automata: Private alternation

+If $ m $ is not a perfect square, then one of the tests will fail for any certificate. \end{proof}

-\begin{theorem} The emptiness problem for PAFAs is undecidable. \end{theorem} \begin{proof} Assume that there exists a decision procedure for this problem.
-We can then decide whether a given TM $ M $ accepts an input $ w $ as follows: Construct a PAFA $ A $, described below, which accepts a string only if it is an accepting computation history of $ M $ on $ w $, (i.e. a string composed of segments representing the configurations that $ M $ would be in when started on $ w $, all the way to an accepting configuration) properly encoded using 0's and 1's, use the emptiness test on $ A $ to see whether $ M $ accepts $ w $, and announce the opposite of what the emptiness test says.
+\begin{thm} The emptiness problem for BAFAs is undecidable. \end{thm} \begin{proof} Assume that there exists a decision procedure for this problem.
+We can then decide whether a given TM $ M $ accepts an input $ x $ as follows: Construct a BAFA $ B $, described below, which accepts a string only if it is an accepting computation history of $ M $ on $ x $, (i.e. a string composed of segments representing the configurations that $ M $ would go through when started on $ w $, all the way to an accepting configuration) properly encoded using 0's and 1's, use the emptiness test on $ A $ to see whether $ M $ accepts $ w $, and announce the opposite of what the emptiness test says.

-$ A $ branches existentially to produce a string which will be checked to see if it is the correct computation history of $ M $ on $ w $ starting from the second step (i.e. with the first segment supposed to represent the configuration resulting from the first move of $ M $ on $ w $), and makes private-universal splits at the beginning of each segment of its input to 1) compare the $ i $th segment it is reading with the ($i-1$)st one it is producing for equality (for $ i>1 $), employing the method described in the previous theorem, and 2) process the $i$th segment it is reading to see if its successor according to the transition rules of $ M $ would equal the $i$th segment it is producing.

-$ A $ also makes sure that the first segment of its input is indeed the start configuration of $ M $ on $ w $, and that the final segment of its input contains the accept state in order to accept. \end{proof}

-The realtime private alternating automaton with one counter (PA1CA) model is obtained by augmenting the PAFA with an integer counter that starts out at zero, and that can only be accessed by the universal states (only $\delta_U$ is modified accordingly).
-We now show that the language $\mathtt{USQUARE} = \{1^m | m=n^2 \text{ for some }n \geq 0 \} $ that is thought to be difficult for realtime counter automata (in fact, the only type of counter automaton known to recognize it until now is an exponential-time quantum version with two-way access to the input \cite{Yak13B}) is indeed recognized when the counter automaton is augmented by private alternation.